List of Pirates of the Caribbean characters: Will Turner

 In the third film, Will helps rescue Jack Sparrow from Davy Jones's Locker.
 He marries Elizabeth Swann before being fatally stabbed by Davy Jones.
-To save his friend, Jack Sparrow makes Will stab Jones's heart, killing him and making Will the new captain.
-As captain, he may only return to shore once every ten years.
-Before he leaves, he and Elizabeth consummate their marriage and she falls pregnant.
-He departs, having left her his heart to protect.
-In a post credits scene ten years later, Will returns to shore to meet his son, Henry Turner.
-(Note: According to writers Ted Elliott and Terry Rossio, the context of the film's ending was meant to be that Will Turner's curse gets broken by Elizabeth's love, after which his task of ferrying souls aboard the Flying Dutchman would be complete and the attachment to the ship would be broken.
+To save his friend, Jack Sparrow makes Will stab Jones's heart, killing him and making Will the new captain of the Dutchman, with one day ashore and ten years at sea.
+Will and Elizabeth consummate their marriage before Will departs with the Green Flash at sunset, leaving Elizabeth the Dead Man's Chest with his still-beating heart, which Elizabeth promises to protect before she falls pregnant.
+In the post credits scene, which takes place ten years later, Will returns by the Green Flash to Elizabeth, who waits with their nine-year-old son, Henry Turner.
+(Note: According to writers Ted Elliott and Terry Rossio, the context of the film's ending was meant to be that Will Turner's curse gets broken by Elizabeth's love, after which his task and duty of ferrying souls aboard the Flying Dutchman would be complete and the attachment to the ship would be broken.
 This idea was also hinted at in the "Story of Davy Jones and Calypso" feature in the At World's End video game adaptation.
-However, the idea was interpreted otherwise, as a leaflet inside the At World's End DVD said that Will was bound to the Flying Dutchman for all eternity, and the duty in full was never addressed in the film itself.
-The 2017 sequel Pirates of the Caribbean: Dead Men Tell No Tales focused on Will's son trying to save his father.)
+However, the idea was interpreted otherwise, as a leaflet inside the At World's End DVD said that Will was bound to the Flying Dutchman for all eternity, and the idea in full was never addressed in the film itself.
+The 2017 sequel Pirates of the Caribbean: Dead Men Tell No Tales focused on Will's son trying to save his father and break the curse.)

 Will does not appear in On Stranger Tides.
-In the fifth film, he remains the captain of the Flying Dutchman.
-His son, Henry, locates the Dutchman when he is a child, but Will tells him that the curse cannot be broken.
+In the fifth film, he remains the captain of the Flying Dutchman, now cursed and bound to remain on the ship for eternity.
+His son, Henry, locates the Dutchman when he is a child, but Will tells him that his curse cannot be broken.
 As an adult, Henry joins Jack Sparrow to search for the Trident of Poseidon, which has the power to break Will's curse.
 After the Trident is destroyed, Will is released from his curse and reunited with Elizabeth.